This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-The handful of miles along the Jordan coast of the Red Sea are lined by a reef protected by the Aqaba Marine Park.
-South Beach snorkeling spot, located approximately 10km south of Aqaba, is one of the most recommended.
-Although the coral has suffered from the increase of coastal tourism, you will find in the area clownfish, moray eels, surgeonfish and shoals of sea goldie living above a spectacular reef drop off.
+The handful of miles that run along the Jordan coast of the Red Sea are lined by a reef protected by the Aqaba Marine Park.
+South Beach snorkeling spot, located approximately 6 miles south of Aqaba, is one of the most recommended spots.
+Although the coral has suffered from the increase of coastal tourism, you will still find clownfish, moray eels, surgeonfish and shoals of sea goldie living above a spectacular reef drop off.

 Lionfish in Aqaba